wendyverdonk93/docs/content/integrations/accounting and bookkeeping/dealer4dealer/_index.md

 ---
 title: "dealer4dealer"
 weight: 20
-meta_title: "dealer4dealer - MultiSafepay Docs"
+meta_title: "Integrations - Accounting and bookkeeping - dealer4dealer - MultiSafepay Docs"
 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
 logo: '/svgs/D4D.svg'
 layout: 'single'
 title_short: "dealer4dealer"
 read_more: "."
-short_description: "Read about how you can generate a MultiSafepay export and import to your dealer4dealer platform"
+short_description: "Generating a MultiSafepay export and importing it into dealer4dealer"
-description_short: "Implement MultiSafepay Accountant Export Reports to your dealer4dealer platform with ease."
+description_short: "Import MultiSafepay Accountant Export Reports into dealer4dealer with ease."
 extra_button:
     url: "https://dealer4dealer.nl/afletteren-exact-online/"
     text: "Go to site"
     type: "primary"
 ---
-### Supported export formats

-dealer4dealer supports two specific export formats.
-These are:

-* XLS
-* XLSX

-### dealer4dealer Import MultiSafepay

-If you would like to import a MultiSafepay accountant export, we would like to kindly ask you to visit our partner's website. [dealer4dealer](https://dealer4dealer.nl/contact) will assist you directly in this.

-### Accountant Report Export

-MultiSafepay offers two methods to export Accountant reports:

-#### 1. _Automatic_

-If you would like for reports to be automatically generated, please visit our documentation page regarding the [Automated Accountant Export](https://docs.multisafepay.com/tools/reports/automatic-reports)

-#### 2. _Manual_

-It is also possible to [generate an Accountant Export Report](https://docs.multisafepay.com/tools/reports/accountant-report-export) in your [MultiSafepay Control](https://merchant.multisafepay.com) manually.
-Our documentation will assist you in this.

-If you still have inquiries, do not hesitate to contact us at <support@multisafepay.com> and we will happily answer any questions.
+## Reconciliation 2.0 for Exact Online

+dealer4dealer’s new app Reconciliation 2.0 reconciles sales from your webshop in the Exact Online administration tool with payments received via MultiSafepay.
+This saves time and increases accuracy.

+The app automatically retrieves the details of all payments for the day from MultiSafepay.
+It then matches each payment to the corresponding open item in Exact Online.

+For more information, see dealer4dealer - [Afletteren 2.0 Exact Online](https://dealer4dealer.nl/afletteren-2-0-exact-online/).

+For questions about integrating the app with MultiSafepay, email the Support Team at <support@multisafepay.com>